Why my wife has stabbing pain when pooping during a period?

 Endometriosis in other areas.

-Depending on the stage and type, endometriosis symptoms can be felt outside the pelvic region.
+Apart from rectal pain, depending on the stage and type, endometriosis symptoms can be felt outside the pelvic region.

 Other areas of the body affected by endometriosis lesions may include the ovaries, and fallopian tubes, but also the pudendal nerve, pelvic floor muscles, lungs (which can cause difficulty breathing), eyes, and brain.